B-Hartley/drinkaware/TROUBLESHOOTING.md

 - Contact the developer via the repository
 - Share your problem in the Home Assistant community forums

-Remember that this is a community-developed integration not officially affiliated with Drinkaware, so response times may vary.
+Remember that this is a community-developed integration not officially affiliated with Drinkaware, so response times may vary..